Royal College of Speech and Language Therapists

-The Royal College of Speech and Language Therapists (abbreviated as RCSLT) is the professional body for speech and language therapists in the UK and a registered charity.
+The Royal College of Speech and Language Therapists (abbreviated as RCSLT) is the professional body for speech and language therapists in the United Kingdom and is a registered charity.
 It was established on 6 January 1945 to promote the study of speech therapy in the UK, to seek improvement and maintain a high standard of knowledge and to unite all members of the profession.
 The RCSLT’s current patron is the Duchess of Edinburgh.
 The RCSLT has offices in Edinburgh, Belfast, Cardiff and London.

 History

 The RCSLT was founded in 1945 as the College of Speech Therapists (CST), after the amalgamation of the Association of Speech Therapists and the British Society of Speech Therapists in 1944.
 In 1945, CST fellows and licentiates were granted application to the Register of Medical Auxiliaries.
 By 1955, the College had withdrawn from the register and published its own member directory.
 Its first patron, in 1948, was King George VI, who received speech therapy for his stammer.
 Her Majesty Queen Elizabeth, the Queen Mother continued this support after his death in 1952 and become the college's patron in 1959.

 In 1990, speech therapists changed their name and title to "speech and language therapists".
 The college was awarded the right to call itself the 'Royal College' of Speech and Language Therapists in 1995.
 The Duchess of Edinburgh (the then Countess of Wessex) became the RCSLT patron in 2003 after the death of the Queen Mother in 2002.